wassfila/next-svg-vercel/README.md

 * mouse leave cannot be used to deactivate the panzoom due to the activation limitation orresetting the image position

 ## TODOs
+* X for deactivation on main and on Modal
+* hints for pan zoom on mouse enter
+* top on svg with `width=800px` not working
 * handle images not SVGs only

 ## Limitations